 In the stomach, enzymes break down food such as carbohydrates, protein and fats, so that nutrients can be absorbed farther down the GI tract, according to the National Digestive Disease Information Clearinghouse.
 The stomach mixes and churns foods to slowly release into the small intestine.
 Liquids empty the quickest, in one to two hours, and solid food takes about two to three hours to transit out of the stomach.

 The small intestine is the main area of the GI tract for absorption.
 The small intestine has three separate sections, the duodenum, jejunum and ileum.
-The majority of nutrient absorption occurs in the duodenum and jejunum.
+Most nutrient absorption takes place in the duodenum and jejunum.
 The duodenum absorbs carbohydrates, proteins, and minerals including calcium, magnesium, iron, chloride, sodium and zinc.
 Remaining starches in the form of glucose or proteins passed from the duodenum are absorbed in the jejunum in addition to vitamin C, thiamine, vitamin B-2 and B-6, and folic acid, Escott-Stump reports.
 The last section of the small intestine known as the ileum absorbs amino acids, fat, cholesterol and fat-soluble vitamins like vitamins A, D, E and K.

-The large intestine is composed of the cecum, colon and rectum.
+The large intestine is composed of the cecum, colon, finger-shaped pouch called the appendix and the rectum.
 Most nutrients have been absorbed once the food reaches the large intestines and what remains are mostly waste products.
 The colon is responsible for absorbing the remaining water, sodium and potassium.
 Fiber is a carbohydrate not digestible through the GI tract, so when fiber reaches the large intestine it adds bulk to your stool.